 What is the problem here?
 Though people are visiting your store, very few of them are doing what you expected them to do on your site.
 Your conversion rate is taking a severe hit.

-Several strategies that will help you to optimize your WooCommerce for higher conversion rate will be discussed in this article.
+Several strategies that will help you to optimize your WooCommerce store for higher conversion rate will be discussed in this article.

 Before that, let’s take a quick look at what is the conversion rate and how to calculate it: